-The welfare of the child is paramount

-Maintain an attitude of "It could happen here"

-Children have a right to feel safe and secure, they cannot learn effectively unless they do so.

-All children have a right to be protected from harm and abuse.

-All staff have a role in the prevention of harm and abuse and an equal responsibility to act immediately on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with statutory guidance.

-We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children.

-Whilst the school will work openly with parents as far as possible, it reserves the right to contact Local Authority Children's Social Care or the police, without notifying parents if this is believed to be in the child's best interests.

-We will always act in the best interests of the child and ensure that our decisions around safeguarding take a child-centred and coordinated approach pupils, parents and other partners.
+- The welfare of the child is paramount. - Maintain an attitude of "It could happen here". - Maintain a "zero-tolerance" approach to sexual violence and sexual harassment. - Children have a right to feel safe and secure, they cannot learn effectively unless they do so. - All children have a right to be protected from harm and abuse. - All staff have a role in the prevention of harm and abuse and an equal responsibility to act immediately on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with statutory guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children. - Whilst the school will work openly with parents as far as possible, it reserves the right to contact social care or the police, without notifying parents if this is believed to be in the child's best interests. - We will always act in the best interests of the child and ensure that our decisions around safeguarding take a child-centred and coordinated approach.

-Policy Aims

-To demonstrate the school's commitment with regard to safeguarding and child protection to

-To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities.

-To develop knowledge, understanding and skills and raise the awareness of all staff and volunteers of their responsibilities to safeguard children through identifying and reporting safeguarding issues.

-To ensure early identification of need for vulnerable learners and provision of proportionate interventions to promote their welfare and safety.

-To provide robust school systems and procedures that are followed by all members of the school community in cases of suspected abuse.

-To develop and promote effective working relationships with other agencies, in particular Early Help providers, the Police, Health and Local Authority Children's Social Care.

-To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to KCSIE 2023 guidance), and a single central record is kept for audit.

-We comply with the Disqualification under the Childcare Act 2006 guidance issued in August 2018.